briansmichael/wpgate/userguide.md

 ## <a name="roles">Roles</a>
 There are several roles used by the gate text message system.
 These roles are used to allow certain users access to system functions applicable to their role within the community.
 These roles include:

+* Guest - Any user not recognized by the system
 * Resident - A user with limited access to the gate text messaging system.
 Typically family members of homeowners within the community
 * Owner - A user who is a homeowner within the community
 * Admin - A user with elevated priveleges, so as to be able to maintain the system or configure the system on behalf of other users.